-If a Complainant does not wish for their name to be shared, does not wish for an investigation to take place, or does not want a formal complaint to be pursued, they may make such a request to the Director of Compliance/Director of Compliance/Title IX Coordinator, who will evaluate that request in light of the duty to ensure the safety of the campus and to comply with state or federal law.
+If a Complainant does not wish for their name to be shared, does not wish for an investigation to take place, or does not want a formal complaint to be pursued, they may make such a request to the Director of Compliance/Title IX Coordinator, who will evaluate that request in light of the duty to ensure the safety of the campus and to comply with state or federal law.

-The Director of Compliance/Director of Compliance/Title IX Coordinator has ultimate discretion over whether Gateway proceeds when the Complainant does not wish to do so, and the Director of Compliance/Title IX Coordinator may sign a formal complaint to initiate a grievance process upon completion of an appropriate violence risk assessment.
+The Director of Compliance/Title IX Coordinator has ultimate discretion over whether Gateway proceeds when the Complainant does not wish to do so, and the Title IX Coordinator may sign a formal complaint to initiate a grievance process upon completion of an appropriate violence risk assessment.

-The Director of Compliance/Director of Compliance/Title IX Coordinator's decision should be based on results of the violence risk assessment that show a compelling risk to health and/or safety that requires Gateway to pursue formal action to protect the community.
+The Director of Compliance/Title IX Coordinator's decision should be based on results of the violence risk assessment that show a compelling risk to health and/or safety that requires Gateway to pursue formal action to protect the community.